 Linked below are various forms, templates and examples that will be helpful as you progress through the APT process.
 Several of these forms and templates have changed recently, as a result of changes to the University’s APT policy.

-There are two applications of the University's Tenure Delay Policy: Birth or Adoption of a Child, or Personal or Professional Circumstances other than Parenthood.
+There are currently three applications of the University's Tenure Delay Policy: Parenting of a Child (birth, adoption, foster care, legal guardianship); Personal or Professional Circumstances other than Parenthood; and COVID-19.

-Tenure-track faculty who become parents through birth or adoption of a child while employed at the University are automatically granted a tenure delay.
+Tenure-track faculty who become parents through birth, adoption, foster care, or legal guardianship while employed at the University are automatically granted a tenure delay.
 A second automatic extension for the birth or adoption of another child will also be granted.
 To notify the department and other administrators, the faculty member logs in to the Tenure Delay website and indicates on the Tenure Delay Submission Form that he or she seeks a tenure delay due to childbirth or adoption.
 The appropriate administrators receive an automatic notification of the tenure delay.